-Arthroscopy, or arthroscopic surgery, is a minimally-invasive orthopedic surgical procedure utilized by Beverly Hills orthopedic surgeon Steven W. Meier, M.D.
+Arthroscopy, or arthroscopic surgery, is a minimally-invasive orthopedic service utilized by Beverly Hills orthopedic surgeon Steven W. Meier, M.D.
 Arthroscopic shoulder surgery can be used to fully evaluate and treat structural injuries and chronic conditions of the shoulder joint.

 Arthroscopic procedures are commonly used to treat shoulder injuries (such as rotator cuff tears) and conditions because they are less invasive, require less heal time, cause less blood loss, and are generally less painful than open surgical techniques.
 Arthroscopic shoulder surgery can be used to treat torn cartilage, perform ligament or tendon reconstruction, and trim damaged tissue causing pain.

-For more information on how a arthroscopic shoulder procedure can help you and create an effective treatment plan, call 310.736.2793 or fill out the online contact form.
-Through an in-depth appointment with a skilled member of the medical team at Meier Orthopedic Sports and Regenerative Medicine, you can create an effective treatment plan as soon as possible.
+For more information on how an arthroscopic shoulder procedure can help you and create an effective treatment plan, call 310.736.2793 or fill out the online contact form.
+Through an in- depth appointment with a skilled member of the medical team at Meier Orthopedic Sports and Regenerative Medicine, you can create an effective treatment plan as soon as possible.

 Common Shoulder Procedures

 Dr. Meier routinely performs arthroscopic surgery to treat shoulder injuries such as rotator cuff tears in Beverly Hills.
-He can treat the following injuries and chronic conditions through arthroscopy:
+He can perform the following procedures:

 - Cartilage tears